azdavis/azdavis.net/posts/en/car-centrism.md

 desc: I like trains.
 ---

-Those who have heard me talk about public policy will know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.
+Those who know me well know that I often bemoan the dominance of private cars as the primary mode of transport for most Americans.

+Now Internet strangers, who may or may not know me well, can read my bemoaning too!

 ## It's not about public transport